lexibank/baf2/README.md

 If you use these data please cite
 - the original source
-  > Hantgan, Abbie and Babiker, Hiba and List, Johann-Mattis (2021): Detection of contact layers in Bangime.
+  > Hantgan, Abbie and Babiker, Hiba and List, Johann-Mattis (2022): First steps towards the detection of contact layers in Bangime: a multi-disciplinary, computer-assisted approach [version 2; peer review: 2 approved].
+Open Research Europe 2022, 2:10.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description